Alexander Domínguez: Club Atlético Colón (2017-2018)

+Vélez Sarsfield (2018-2021)

+Cerro Largo (2021-2022)

-Dominguez joined Uruguayan club Cerro Largo as a free agent on 20 August 2021.
+Domínguez joined Uruguayan club Cerro Largo as a free agent on 20 August 2021.
 He played his first league match on 13 September 2021.

+Deportes Tolima (2022)

+LDU Quito (2023- )

+On 16 July 2022, Domínguez was announced at LDU Quito on a two and a half year contract.

 International career

 Domínguez is a former Ecuadorian youth international, who represented the country at the 2007 South American U-20 Championship.

 Domínguez received his first call-ups for the senior Ecuador national football team in May 2010 for friendlies against Mexico and South Korea.
 However, he remained an unused substitute.
 Because of club-related commitments, he would not receive another call-up until February 2011 for a friendly against Honduras.
 Again, he was an unused substitute.
 Manager Reinaldo Rueda finally gave Domínguez his first cap on 26 March 2011 in a 2–0 friendly defeat to Colombia.
 At the 2011 Copa América, he served as back-up to Marcelo Elizaga.

 He established himself as Ecuador's first choice goalkeeper during the 2014 FIFA World Cup qualifying campaign, making 12 appearances for La Tri.

 In June 2014, Domínguez was named in Ecuador's squad for the 2014 FIFA World Cup.
 On 15 June, he made his FIFA World Cup debut in a 2–1 defeat to Switzerland at the Estádio Nacional Mané Garrincha in Brasília.

 On 25 June 2014, Domínguez was named Man of the Match vs. France in Ecuador's final match at the 2014 FIFA World Cup.
 Domínguez kept a clean sheet and stopped shots from the likes of Karim Benzema, Paul Pogba, and Olivier Giroud.